-- Grade 9-12 - Live in the Portland Public School District or have an Approved Inter-District Transfer - Agree to abide by the School's Expectations, Policies, and Practices.
+- Grade 9-12 - Live in the Portland Public School District or have an Approved Inter-District Transfer - Demonstrate that you can benefit from the unique school program offered at Meek - Agree to abide by the School's Expectations, Policies, and Practices.

 I hope that you will find many opportunities to learn what you need in our academic and vocational courses, including: Digital Technology, Manufacturing Technology, Natural Resources, and Auto Technology.
 Please let me know any way that I can be of assistance to you while at Meek.

-Sincerely,

-Lorna Fast Buffalo Horse, Principal
+Sincerely, Lorna Fast Buffalo Horse, Principal